VedranBiH/aws-lambda-zombie-workshop/README.md

 3\.
 On the **Configure Cluster** page, leave the default cluster settings and click **Next**.

 4\.
-For the access policy, select the **Allow or deny access to one or more AWS accounts or IAM users** option in the dropdown and fill in your account ID.
-Your AWS Account ID is actually provided to you in the examples section so just copy and paste it into the text box.
-Make sure **Allow** is selected for the "Effect" dropdown option.
-Click **OK**.
+For the access policy, select the **Allow open access to the domain** option in the dropdown.
+Make note of the warning **This policy is not recommended because it allows anyone to delete, modify, or access indexes and documents in your domain.
+It is intended only as a convenience for testing.
+Don't load sensitive data to a domain that has these settings.**.
+For this lab we will selct this, but would not perform this step in production.
+Select "I accept the risk".
+Select the "OK" button.

 5\.
 Select **Next** to go to the domain review page.